 Bachelor of Rural Development

 The Bachelor of Rural Development program thoroughly explores the developing areas of Nepal, with courses like Society and Culture in Nepal and the Rural Economy of Nepal.
-With a second major in sociology offered to students, the BRD program also provides an education on the sociological and anthropological areas of Nepal and the world.
+With a second major in sociology offered to students.
 Courses in social work studies are an important part of this program, and students will study Human Rights, Community Engagement, and Community Service to become fully rounded professionals of development.

 Bachelor of Sociology